Mindfulness, the state of being mindful of your inner and outer experiences, is among the most rewarding practices when done in the long term.

-When you use guided mindfulness meditation resources like videos and audios, you are given a walkthrough of what you are going to experience, why you experience that and how to work with it by the guide.
+When you use guided mindfulness meditation resources like videos and audios, you are given a walkthrough of what you are going to experience, why you experience that, and how to work with it by the guide.

-Making Mindfulness a habitual practice
+Making mindfulness a habitual practice

 On top of mindfulness meditation, it is advisable to add other mindfulness activities to increase your level of mindfulness throughout the day.

 Eventually, you should aim to be mindful from when you wake up to when you go back to sleep.
 That is mindfulness at its best.
-This will take time to get there, but it is more than possible with determination and persistence.
+It will take time to get there, but it is more than possible with determination and persistence.

-Now that you have learned how life-improving mindfulness can be, it is now your chance to make up your mind about it and follow the process you have learned here to begin working on it and making it part of your life.
+Now that you have learned how life-improving mindfulness can be, it is now your chance to make up your mind about it – follow the process you have learned here to begin working on it and making it part of your life.

 David Oscar is the founder of IYBP and is always researching better ways to tap into the unused power of the brain and share them with the world.

 The articles we publish on Psychreg are here to educate and inform.
 They’re not meant to take the place of expert advice.
 So if you’re looking for professional help, don’t delay or ignore it because of what you’ve read here.
 Check our full disclaimer.